joseph118/league-of-legends-experiment-project/README.md

-# LoL API Project - Date Late 2014
+# LoL API Project - Developed Late 2014
 Experimental Project using League of legends API.
 The API is a REST service which you can access using a Key token with only one drawback.
 The key can only do 10 request every minute.

 # Project Summary